 The Content Marketing Institute reports that over 63% of businesses don't have a formal or documented content marketing strategy.

-It will come as no surprise to learn that the ones that have written content marketing strategies are often the most successful.
+It will come as no surprise to learn that the businesses that have written content marketing strategies are often the most successful.

-Here Are 5 Reasons Why a Content Marketing Strategy Is Important for Your Startup:
+5 Reasons Why a Content Marketing Strategy Is Important for Your Startup

 With the right content marketing strategy, you will be able to increase your startup's presence online.
 By producing high-quality content, you will have more to put on your website and share on social media.